| How

 all times; be sensitive to the seriousness of the situation.

-to speak with the employee, Agree on all forms of communication,
+to speak with the employee, Agree on all forms of communication,e.g., providing the safety

 all incidents which occur in the workplace involving the batterer.